In only three months, Basildon saw 2,282.8 in every 100,000 people admitted to hospital due to alcohol.

 The waiting list for this is a long one.

-It’s likely you might have heard that people stay at rehab for a week or a month.
+It’s likely you might have heard that people stay at an addiction rehab facility for a week or a month.

 The most advisable amount of time is around a month, usually 28 days.

-This offers you the optimum amount of time to fully immerse yourself in your detox and recovery program.
+This offers you the optimum amount of time to fully immerse yourself in your detox process and recovery programme.

 There will be some people who might stay longer than this.

-For instance, in the case where a severe mental health condition is also present and more time is required to work through this too.
+For instance, in the case where a severe mental health condition is also present and more time is required to work through this too, then someone’s rehabilitation experience and overall treatment program is likely to take significantly longer.

-A one week stay might occur for people who enter rehab to receive a detox only.
+A one-week stay might occur for people who enter alcohol or drug rehabilitation facilities to only engage in the detox phase.

-This might happen where people have entered rehab and completed a 28-day stay already, but then they might have relapsed and require another detox.
+This might happen when people have entered a rehab facility and completed a 28-day stay already, but then they might have relapsed and require another detoxification process.

-If you’re entering a drug and alcohol rehab in Basildon as a resident for inpatient services then, yes, this means that you’ll be staying overnight for a period of time.
+If you’re entering drug and alcohol rehab Basildon as a resident for inpatient rehab services then, yes, this means that you’ll be staying overnight for a period of time.

-Inpatient services are where you stay at the clinic 24/7, perhaps briefly leaving with a member of staff to participate in a particular activity such as outdoor therapy.
+Inpatient rehab centres are where you stay at the clinic 24/7, perhaps briefly leaving with a member of staff to participate in a particular activity such as outdoor therapy, depending on your inpatient treatment schedule.

-Rehab clinics offer inpatient services, but usually there are some outpatient services for those who have completed a residential stay and have moved onto an aftercare programme.
+Most rehab clinics offer an inpatient treatment plan, but there are usually some outpatient services too for those who have completed a residential treatment programme and have moved onto an aftercare programme.

 Government-funded services are almost always outpatient services.

-In these cases, you remain living at home while accessing a clinical centre for treatments such as counselling or group therapy.
+In these cases, you remain living at home while accessing a clinical centre for treatments such as counselling or group therapy, conducted by qualified addiction counsellors.

-You get a tailored programme, 24/7 hour guidance and care, a combination of detox treatments, therapies and holistic activities, all from specialist and experienced staff.
+You get a tailored alcohol or drug addiction treatment programme, 24/7 hour guidance and care, and a combination of medical detox treatments, therapies and holistic treatment, all from specialist and experienced staff.

 This is all in a safe substance-free environment where every other person has a similar aim to you.